awsdocs/amazon-eks-user-guide/doc_source/view-workloads.md

 You can use the Amazon EKS console to view information about the Kubernetes workloads and pods running on your cluster\.

 **Prerequisites**

-+ You must be an AWS IAM user or IAM role that has IAM permissions to view your Amazon EKS cluster\.
-+ The IAM user or IAM role that you assume must have Kubernetes role\-based access control \(RBAC\) permissions to view the resources in the namespaces that you want to view\.
+The IAM user or IAM role that you sign into the AWS Management Console with must meet the following requirements\.
++ Have the `eks:AccessKubernetesApi` and other necessary IAM permissions to view workloads attached to it\.
+For an example IAM policy, see [View nodes and workloads for all clusters in the AWS Management Console](security_iam_id-based-policy-examples.md#policy_example3) \.
++ Be mapped to Kubernetes user or group in the `aws-auth` `configmap`\.
 For more information, see [Managing users or IAM roles for your cluster](add-user-role.md)\.
++ The Kubernetes user or group that the IAM user or role is mapped to in the configmap must be bound to a Kubernetes `role` or `clusterrole` that has permissions to view the resources in the namespaces that you want to view\.
+For more information, see [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) in the Kubernetes documentation\.

 **To view workloads using the AWS Management Console**